|

 The college students who were hired as employees, often stayed well past their graduation.
 Bennie Million, son of Bernard Million, continued as head grower, tutoring young John and others in practical horticulture and customer relations.
 Potted house plants gained much popularity with young baby boomers at this time.

-Michler Florist continues to flourish with an excellent creative staff, daily delivering beautiful flower arrangements throughout Fayette county.
-John Michler reintroduced hardy perennials and herbs, enabling the greenhouses to thrive with the strong demand for these garden plants.
-With the help of his partner, Claudia, John’s popular catalogs and garden classes have established them as experts in the field of perennials and garden design.
+John Michler married Claudia Kane and together they reared three children, Robin Louis, Daniel Moss, and Jessamine Kane, in the family home next door.
+During these years, John reintroduced hardy perennials and herbs, enabling the greenhouses to thrive with the strong demand for these garden plants.
+With the help of his wife, Claudia, John’s popular catalogs and garden classes established them as experts in the field of perennials and garden design.
 The classic botanicals for which Michler's is known are still an important part of its success.